openafsfoundation/openafs-workshop.org/_pages/cfp.md

 ---
 layout: single
+permalink: /cfp/
 title: "Call for Presentations"
-permalink: /cfp/
 ---

-**Deadline: May 5, 2021**

-The 2021 AFS Technologies Workshop is a community based effort to promote the stability and growth of the AFS distributed file system and related technologies.
+The YEAR AFS Technologies Workshop is a community based effort to promote the stability and growth of the AFS distributed file system and related technologies.

-The workshop will be three half day workshops from 10:00am to 2:30pm Eastern time June 14-16, 2021, held virtually.
+The workshop will be three half day workshops from 10:00am to 2:30pm Eastern time DATE, held virtually.

 We believe that all members of the AFS community have something valuable to share with others.
 We invite you to submit a session proposal to share your